keeganmjgreen/3D-Printed-Sensors-Development-Platform/Tips-for-Optionally-Using-SolidWorks-to-Build-Upon-Sensor-Designs.md

 Use our sensor designs in SolidWorks at least as a starting point.

- -  Use one SolidWorks part file (`.SLDPRT` filename extension) for the body of the sensor(s) and one for each sensing element -- unless, of course, sensing elements are the same.
+ -  Use one SolidWorks part file (`.SLDPRT` filename extension) for the body of the sensor(s) and one for each sensing element -- except, of course, for sensing elements that are the same.
 For example:

     | Part of a Strain Sensor | Filename of SolidWorks Part      |
     |:------------------------|:---------------------------------|
     | Sensor body             | `mid_str_4T_sensing.SLDPRT`      |
     | Sensing element         | `mid_str_4T_sensing_elem.SLDPRT` |

+    Multibody parts or assemblies do not need to be created.

  -  Under *Tools* > *Options* > *Document Properties* > *Units* > *Unit system*, select *MMGS (millimeter, gram, second)*.
 We used millimeters in our project development.
 Furthermore, 3D printer *slicing* software such as *Ultimaker Cura* uses grams.